 Enlargement of the parathyroid gland is the main risk factor for tertiary hyperparathyroidism.

 Hyperparathyroidism is more common in women, especially after

 It is also more common in people older than 50 years of age.
 Other factors that may increase your chance of hyperparathyroidism include:

 Multiple endocrine neoplasiaHaving specific genetic factors that increase your riskRadiation therapy

 to the head or neck during childhood

 The level of calcium in the blood will determine the symptoms.
-Symptoms commonly seen with primary hyperparathyroidism include: ConstipationNauseaVomitingAbdominal painHeadacheLoss of appetiteThirstFrequent and sometimes painful urination due to kidney stonesFatigueMuscle weaknessJoint painMemory lossHeartburnBack pain
+Symptoms occasionally seen with primary hyperparathyroidism include: ConstipationNauseaVomitingAbdominal painHeadacheLoss of appetiteThirstFrequent and sometimes painful urination due to kidney stonesFatigueMuscle weaknessJoint painMemory lossHeartburnBack pain

 You will be asked about your symptoms and medical history.
 A physical exam will be done.